 Features and Design

 Each and every vest we tested for this review was unique.
 Each had its own take on what a hydration pack for running should be and what it should offer the runner.
-We purposely selected a range of designs; some larger vests for gear-intensive adventures and smaller vests positioned for racing.
+We purposely selected a range of designs: some larger vests for gear-intensive adventures and smaller vests positioned for racing.
 We nitpicked and compared details, designs, and features.
-We tested each of the features described and gave scores for their user-friendliness and overall effectiveness.
-Some of the things we found in this category were light-reflective markings, whistles, trekking pole attachments, quick access storage, and waterproof bulk storage.
-The packs ranged from those that offered the very basic essentials to packs that had probably more features than we would actually utilize, like ice axe storage.
+We tested each feature described and gave scores for their user-friendliness and overall effectiveness.
+Some of the things we found in this category were light-reflective markings, whistles, trekking pole attachments, quick-access storage, and waterproof bulk storage.
+The packs ranged from those that offered the very basic essentials to packs that probably had more features than we would actually utilize, like ice axe storage.

 Hydration System

 Rating and testing the hydration system of each vest presented some challenges, as all have different carrying systems despite most vests including either soft flasks or bladders.
-Each system has advantages, and athlete input in the design comes through depending on intended purpose — from quick filling a flask at an aid station or being able to carry lots of water through arid terrain.
+Each system has advantages, and athlete input in the design comes through depending on the intended purpose — from quickly filling a flask at an aid station or being able to carry lots of water through arid terrain.
 Factors like capacity, ease of filling, accessibility while running, and leakage all contributed to our testing.
-Other issues like bottle storage, hose management for packs with hydration reservoirs, and how the water carrying system impacting the suspension of the pack were also considered in overall hydration system rating.
-We differentiate hydration sleeves from pockets if a pack included soft flasks, and we considered these hydration sleeves as part of the hydration system.
-If the sleeves were too loose, too shallow, too tight, or didn't properly secure the soft flasks, we took this into consideration for the hydration system score.
+Other issues like bottle storage, hose management for packs with hydration reservoirs, and how the water-carrying system impacts the suspension of the pack were also considered in the overall hydration system rating.
+We differentiate hydration sleeves from pockets if a pack includes soft flasks, and we consider these hydration sleeves as part of the hydration system.
+If the sleeves were too loose, shallow, or tight or didn't properly secure the soft flasks, we considered this for the hydration system score.

 Volume to Weight Ratio